Sundin/sundin.github.io/_posts/2020-10-14-how-to-read.md

 ### Summarize

 After you have finished a book, I believe it is important to process what you have just read if you want to actually remember something and maybe even to draw some additional conclusions of your own.
 The method for doing this is to go through all your underlinings and notes from the previous step and summarize these in your own words.
 To faciliate this process, I have set up a personal wiki where I collect all my notes on stuff that I have read (this is sometimes referred to as a [commonplace](https://en.wikipedia.org/wiki/Commonplace_book)).
 I like the wiki format, because it enables me to cross-reference between different books and authors, but to be honest, the actual format does not matter at all.
 Your favourite text editor or plain old pen and paper works just as fine.
+For me, taking physical notes and then summarizing on the computer works best.
+The fact that I have to re-write everything while I digitilize my summary means that I get an extra mental processing of the book's highlights for free.

 ### Spaced repetition